Key takeaways:

 Fully automated workflows

 Most project management tools have pretty limited workflow automation.
-Once a task is completed, people get notified.
+Once a task is completed, people get a notification.
 That’s it.
 What makes Wrike unique is that the entire workflow is automated from the moment of intake.

 Let’s say you’re running a marketing campaign.
 As soon as a design project or creative asset is requested, Wrike’s automation automatically sets up the whole workflow, creating dependencies and triggers to take your team from ideation through to approval.